FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ## Discoverable Credentials

 Another WebAuthn feature is discoverable credentials, also known as "resident keys".
 These can be used without first identifying the user.
+This is the first factor use case mentioned above.

 They are requested by a website leaving the `allowCredentials` list empty in the authentication ceremony.
 If there is a discoverable credential available, it will be used to complete the authentication ceremony, and the authenticator response will indicate which credential was used.
 That credential must then be mapped to the user on the server.